SELCO: “The media manipulated people, bombarding us with fear and hate” during the Balkan Wars. Sound familiar?

 Because of the ways of modern life, we tend to want information very fast and accurate, and the accent is on fast.
 We want “flashy” and useful, and the accent is on flashy.

 There are many more choices, sources, and opinions for how we get information and from what media – but still, not too many things have changed.
-We are still very easy to manipulate with through the media.
+We are still very easy to manipulate through the media.

 We begin to hoard information wanting to know more, but what we get is a lot of junk, with occasional pieces of gold.
 Also, often information is planted there in order to “move public opinion” in the direction that someone powerful wants.
 It is pure propaganda.